Yard and Lawn Care, Fertilizers and Pesticides

 Use Best Management Practices (BMPs)!

-BMPs are techniques or controls used to prevent or reduce the discharge of pollutants, such as fertilizers and pesticides, into the stormwater conveyance system also known as the storm drain system.
+BMPs are techniques or controls used to prevent or reduce the discharge of pollutants, such as fertilizers and pesticides and irrigation runoff, into the stormwater conveyance system also known as the storm drain system.

 Integrated Pest Management or (IPM) is an excellent way to handle unwanted insects in your garden.